 The Lavender farm was created through their joy of creating flower gardens for all to enjoy and in remembrance of family, even though experts like UGA stated we could not grow lavender in Georgia.
 The Red Oak Lavender Farm was not easy to create, due to Georgia hard red clay and large amounts of rainfall.
 Starting out with only shovels and a walk behind tiller, they kept hearing the famous line, "Built it and they will come."
-Now seven years later, the farm is a reality for all to enjoy and make special memories.
+Now eight years later, the farm is a reality for all to enjoy and make special memories.

 By David and Tina growing lavender, Dahlias, and all flowers allows us to remember and honor our grandparents.
 We hope by visiting the farm you make lasting memories and remember your connections to your family and friends.